Understanding the Logical Layer in Oracle Analytics

 Time Dimensions

-We have two dimensions in our logical model that can be qualified as Time Dimension.
+There are two dimensions in our logical model that qualify as Time Dimensions.

-Besides that, declaring a dimension as Time Dimension allows developers to introduce Chronological Key which helps BI Server understand the order of periods for time-series functions, such as AGO, TODATE or PERIODROLLING.
-These functions work only when a Time Dimension is configured properly (!).
+In addition, marking a dimension as a Time Dimension allows developers to introduce a Chronological Key, which helps the BI Server understand the order of periods for time-series functions such as AGO, TODATE, or PERIODROLLING.
+These functions only work when a Time Dimension is properly configured.

-So whenever we would like to define a dimension with dates data, don't forget to define it as a Time Dimension, otherwise it will behave as any other dimension.
+Whenever you define a dimension with date data, be sure to configure it as a Time Dimension; otherwise, it will behave as a regular dimension.

-We will define DIM_TIME_BILL_DT first, and then will repeat the same process for DIM_TIME_PAID_DT.
+We'll define DIM_TIME_BILL_DT first, then repeat the process for DIM_TIME_PAID_DT.

 Time Dimension: DIM_TIME_BILL_DT

-Double click on DIM_TIME_BILL_DT in the Dimensions are in OA Bootcamp Business Model page.
+Double-click DIM_TIME_BILL_DT in the Dimensions area of the OA Bootcamp Business Model page.

 - DAY_DT